 We will be using the free online "virtual classroom" software provided by Zoom, one of the leading companies that provides such software.
 The virtual classroom will provide students with interactive audio, text chat and an interactive whiteboard in which texts, diagrams, video and other media can be displayed and analyzed.
 We will provide students with a link (via email) that will enable students to join the virtual classroom.
 Specific information regarding the technology used by Scholé Academy (including required technology) can be found by visiting the Technology in the Classroom section of the Student Parent Handbook.
-Students will submit documents by scanning and uploading them to their personal computer, then attaching those files as .pdfs to an email.
-They will submit their work to the Scholarship Skills Schoology assignment page (access granted after enrollment is secured).
-ABOUT THE INSTRUCTOR:
+About the Instructor:

 Peter Belfry has a range of teaching and tutoring experience in a variety of subjects and age levels from kindergarten through to adult education at the college level and has taught at several classical, Christian and public schools.
-He has experience teaching computer programming from a Christian perspective to middle and high school students as well as designing a digital coding textbook for the grade 9 level.
+He has experience teaching computer programming from a Christian perspective to middle and high school students as well as designing a digital coding textbook for programming students.
 Currently, he serves as a professor of computer science with Canadore College, teaching courses on Operating Systems and programming languages such as Windows, Linux, HTML, C++ and Visual Basic.
 Peter holds an Honors BA from Trent University in History as well as a BA in Education, specializing in History and Computer Science.
 He holds an MA from Knox Theological Seminary in Classical and Christian studies, which provides him a background for teaching from a classical perspective.
 For his MA program, he read many of the Great Books as well as studied Scripture and church history.
 Peter has completed a week-long teacher training with the Association of Classical Christian Schools and Rockbridge Academy.
-His favourite piece of classical literature is Dante's The Divine Comedy.
+His favorite piece of classical literature is Dante's The Divine Comedy.
 In addition to teaching, Peter also has experience serving in a pastoral role and enjoys volunteering to serve in his local church and community.
 He helps in evangelistic outreach as well as teaching lessons from the Bible.
 Peter has experience and training as an English as a Second Language instructor as well.
 He has experience teaching both online and in person.
 He believes in Scholé's approach in seeking "restful learning" and believes that education should be life-giving and freeing for the soul as it should acknowledge the Lord Jesus as the source of all that is true, good and beautiful.
 Peter lives in the North Bay, Ontario area with his wife and twin boys.
 Peter provides tutoring services with Scholé Academy and teaches the following classes: Formal Logic: The Discovery of Deduction, Writing and Rhetoric 4, The Logic of Computer Programming, and the Art of Computer Programming.